composewell/streamly/docs/Developer/state-machines.md

 no nesting.
 Rescanl could be OpenMoore and we can have an OpenMealy as well.

-A scan has two variants depending on whether we emit the initial state of the machine or the final state in addition to transitions.
-Scan only emits transitions.
-The variant naming axes: left, right; l, r;  pre, post; head, tail; initial, final; before, after. we could use scanLeft, scanRight but "right" might be confused with "scanr", though scanr is an obsolete, much less used thing, should go into obsolescence.
+## MapAccum-stream and Scanl-fold progressions

+There are two variants of stateful scans , MapAccum which is essentially a transformation and Scanl which is essentially a reducer.
+The fundamental difference is that a transformation emits an empty stream on an empty stream input whereas a reducer always emits a value even on empty stream input.

+## Symmetric vs Asymmetric Ends

-Symmetric types like "scan" and "pipe" can name their connecting functions as "compose", whereas assymetric ones can use like "unfoldEach" for unfold and "foldMany" for folds.
-Anyway if we use "scanl" to scan a scan then we cannot use "pipe" to pipe a pipe; compose works.
-For restartable scan we can use "composeResume", which can work for pipe as well.
+Types with symmetric endpoints (Stream-to-Stream) like "MapAccum" and "Pipe" can name their connecting functions as "compose", whereas asymmetric (producer or reducer) ones can use like "unfoldEach" for unfold and "foldMany" or "foldRepeat" for folds.
+Anyway if we use "scanl" for an operation to scan a scan then we cannot use the name "pipe" to pipe a pipe; compose works for all cases.
+For restartable scan we can use "composeRepeat", which can work for pipe as well.

 compose <-> scanInput, flipped scanInput is scanOutput